Introduction

 4. Risk awareness

-The understanding of all employees of the potential associated with food safety.
+The understanding of all employees of the potential hazards associated with food safety.
 Food safety is a positive result of a corporation successfully managing all hazards to food safety.
 Thus, when the dangers are eliminated or reduced, the guarantee of the food’s safety increases tremendously.
 [2]

 5. Environment